The Stages of Ankle Arthritis

 The ankle is a critical joint in our bodies.
 Not to say that other joints are less critical, but the ankle is a meeting point for cartilage, connective tissues, and tendons.
 The ankle is the lowest main meeting point of the muscles, tendons, and ligaments used for walking, running and jumping.
 It is essential for force and speed.
 The downside to its importance is that all the force of these muscles and tendons around the ankle area makes the cartilage prone to damage, also known as arthritis.
 Cartilage coats the surface of a joint to allow motion when damaged, this is why movement becomes painful and less smooth.

-Arthritis is a degenerative disease so, the longer you wait, the worse it gets.
+Arthritis is a degenerative disease, so the longer you wait, the worse it gets.
 Medical professionals can determine your stage of arthritis and treat it, but there are some steps you can take to help alleviate and articulate the problem before it becomes too much to handle.

 In healthy ankles, cartilage covers the joints to protect them from friction.
 In ankles that are developing arthritis, this cartilage begins to wear down, therefore enabling the formation of pitting and irregularities of the surface.
 This is considered the early stages of ankle arthritis and is characterized by an uncomfortable or stiffening sensation in the ankle after a long day of walking or several hours of sitting.

-The early stage can be a problematic one, as this pain is hard to distinguish from regular discomfort.
 To remedy this stage of ankle arthritis, take some anti-inflammatory NSAIDs, such as ibuprofen or naproxen – if you aren’t allergic.
 Pair with this supportive footwear, low-impact activity, and a healthy, active lifestyle.
 Low impact aerobic activity has been shown to be best for cartilage health.
 Note that no activity is not good for cartilage.

 Later, bone spurs develop in response to abnormal cartilage.
 Thus, this is the stage where you will begin to realize some discomfort and pain that may not be normal.
 Symptoms will become more noticeable, as you’ll experience varying levels of pain throughout the day that comes in waves, as well as occasional swelling.
 Occasional rest and off-loading of the ankle may become necessary at this point.
 Doing so can help in the short term.
 However, for long-term solutions, it is better to stay somewhat active to keep your muscles strong so that they can support the ankle joint.